devleaks/cockpitdecks-docs/docs/Button.md

 ```

 This value is assigned as the button's current value on startup.
-In case of a Button with multiple values, each value has a independant `initial-value` attribute in its own attribute section.
+In case of a Button with multiple values, each value has a separate `initial-value` attribute in its own attribute list.

 # Button State

-Each button maintain its internal state: How many times it is pressed, released, turned clockwise or counter-clockwise, what is it current value, its previous, or last value.
-State information can be used by Button designer to control the button behavior and its representation.
+Each button maintain an internal state: How many times it is pressed, released, turned clockwise or counter-clockwise, what is it current value, its previous, or last value, when it was last used or refreshed, etc..
+State information can be accessed by Button designer to control the button behavior and its representation.

 1. activation_count (number of time button was «used»)
 2. current_value
 3. previous_value

-*(Please refer to button activations, each activation type returns its own set of state values.)*
+*(Please refer to [[Button Activation|button activations]], each activation type returns its own set of particular state values.)*

 # Button Activation